rails/rails/guides/source/caching_with_rails.md

 After reading this guide, you should be able to use and configure:

-* Page, action, and fragment caching
+* Page, action, and fragment caching.
-* Sweepers
+* Sweepers.
-* Alternative cache stores
+* Alternative cache stores.
-* Conditional GET support
+* Conditional GET support.

 --------------------------------------------------------------------------------